Blog post

 Precomputed symbols from Typeshed boost performance and accuracy

-To provide accurate analysis, SonarQube relies on type information for the Python standard library as well as common libraries used by Python developers.
+To provide accurate analysis, SonarQube Server relies on type information for the Python standard library as well as common libraries used by Python developers.
 This type information is provided by Typeshed (a collection of Python stubs).

-In SonarQube 8.9 LTS, this information was calculated at analysis time, which was expensive.
+In SonarQube Server 8.9 LTS, this information was calculated at analysis time, which was expensive.
 It also wasn’t possible to collect all the information available, such as conditional type information based on the version of Python being used.

 Python version can be provided for more accurate analysis results

-As just mentioned, SonarQube can now take into consideration type information specific to the version of Python being used.
+As just mentioned, SonarQube Server can now take into consideration type information specific to the version of Python being used.

 Python 3 has many breaking changes compared to Python 2, which has an impact on our bug detection rules when some code pattern is a bug in Python 3 but not in Python 2!

-Developers using SonarQube 9.9 LTS can now set the sonar.python.version analysis parameter in order to detect issues specific to Python 2 or Python 3.
+Developers using SonarQube Server 9.9 LTS can now set the sonar.python.version analysis parameter in order to detect issues specific to Python 2 or Python 3.

 Consider this piece of code: